Code-Institute-Submissions/New-York-Schools/README.md

 ## Deployment

-Number of records have been limited to 20000 due to performance limitations of the free Heroku account.
+The number of records have been limited to 20000 due to performance limitations of the free Heroku account.
 Data source is up to date.
 Full data would be deployed in hosting.

 ## Contributing